EndingNever/ReactGame/README.md

 # Kings Corner - A React Card Game

 ## Overview
 This is a desktop game built in React and using a whole lot of Javascript.
 The challenge was to build a playable game where a player can win, lose or tie.
 Starting the game shuffles the deck and deals 7 cards to each player, as well as 4 foundation cards on the play field.

-The ranking of cards is K-Q-J-10-9-8-7-6-5-4-3-2-A and they must be placed in this order
+The ranking of cards is K-Q-J-10-9-8-7-6-5-4-3-2-A

+Cards must be placed in this order

 ### The Rules